Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Numerical Results

 Table~\ref{tb:teacher model} summarizes the overall generalization performance of the teacher model, where ``W/o MHA'' and ``With MHA'' represent the architecture without and with the MHA module, respectively.
 In the self-KD scheme, the teacher model contains the MHA module and is trained with guidance from the architecture ``With MHA''.
 In \cite{jiang2022computer}, Jiang {\it et al.} first obtain the coordinates of potential sensing targets from images with YOLOv4 \cite{bochkovskiy2020yolov4} and manually selects the correct target to be sensed as the input of the neural network consisting of GRUs and MLPs.
 Since the interference has been removed from the dataset before training, the design in \cite{jiang2022computer} achieves the best generalization performance, and serves as an upper bound.
 It is seen that the MHA module can effectively enhance the generalization performance of the teacher, increasing the accuracies of ATop-$1$ and ATop-$3$ by 2 percentage points.
 Moreover, with self-KD, the performance of the teacher is significantly improved.
 For instance, $95\%$ ADBA is achieved with self-KD, which is over $98\%$ of the optimal accuracy.
 Note that approximately $6.4\times 10^7$ model parameters are required in Jiang's design (including YOLOv4).
 In contrast, the teacher model with MHA has only approximately $1.8\times 10^6$ parameters, achieving a reduction in complexity of over $97\%$.

 Table~\ref{tb:student model} shows the overall generalization performance of the student model with $L=8,5,3$.
-We perform a grid search to find the optimal values of $\beta$ and $\Gamma$ in the experiments, which are summarized in Table~\ref{tb:beta-temperature}.
 We draw the following observations.
 First, the generalization performance of the student model generally deteriorates with shorter input sequences.
-For example, the ATop-$3$ accuracy of the student (with or without KD) is reduced by $7$ percentage points when $L$ decreases from $8$ to $3$.
-Such results are reasonable since less input data provides less useful semantic information about the target.
-Second, it is seen that KD significantly improves the performance of the student model.
+For example, the ATop-$3$ accuracy of the student without KD (with KD) is reduced by $5$ ($1$) percentage points when $L$ decreases from $8$ to $3$.
+This is because a shorter observation window limits the available motion context for inferring future beam evolution, rendering both temporal continuity and accumulated spatial–temporal cues less informative and thereby increasing uncertainty in long-horizon prediction.
+Knowledge transferred from the teacher can partially compensate for this information loss, as evidenced by the significant performance improvement of the student model with KD.
 For example, the student model with $L=3$ outperforms the ``vanilla'' student trained from the dataset without KD for $L=8$.
-In particular, the former attains $91.56\%$ ADBA and $90.57\%$ ATop-$5$ accuracy, while the corresponding values for the latter are $90.31\%$ and $88.32\%$, respectively.
-Third, with the aid of KD, the student model can achieve performance comparable to the vanilla teacher model without self-KD.
-For example, the student model trained with KD for $L=8$ achieves $94.86\%$ ADBA, compared with $94.47\%$ for the teacher model without KD.
-Moreover, the student model trained with KD for $L=3$ achieves $96\%$ the performance of the self-KD teacher, despite the fact that the former requires only $37.5\%$ of the input data used by the latter, resulting in a complexity reduction of over $90\%$.
+In particular, the former attains $94.08\%$ ADBA and $93.30\%$ ATop-$5$ accuracy, while the corresponding values for the latter are $91.04\%$ and $88.46\%$, respectively.
+Second, with the aid of KD, the student model can achieve performance comparable to the vanilla teacher model without self-KD.
+For example, the student model trained with KD for $L=8$ achieves $94.61\%$ ADBA, compared with $94.47\%$ for the teacher model without KD.
+Moreover, the student model trained with KD for $L=3$ achieves $99\%$ the performance of the self-KD teacher, despite the fact that the former requires only $37.5\%$ of the input data and $16.7\times$ fewer parameters than the latter, significantly improving data utilization efficiency and reducing model complexity.